 #6 Post’s likes are not real

-If you consider engagement rate when choosing a blogger to work with, don’t think that you are protected from scam.
+If you consider the engagement rate when choosing an influencer to work with, don’t think that you are protected from scam.
 Likes could be bought also.

-Look at Authentic Engagement section in HypeAuditor report and check if the blogger has a lot of suspicious activity.
+Look at the Engagement section in HypeAuditor Instagram report and check if they have a lot of suspicious activity.